wp-plugins/alo-easymail/readme.txt

 * **subscription using an ajax widget and/or a page**: after sending their data using the widget, they will receive an email with an activation link
 * **handy for registered users**: they have the optin/optout (including mailing lists choice) in their profile page and in an ajax widget
 * **easy subscription management for all subscribers**: to modify their subscription to mailing lists or to unsubscribe they can use a page reachable by a link at the bottom of each newsletter
-* **multilanguage**: subscriber language detection, each subscriber receive all newsletters and communications according to her/his language
+* **multilanguage**: subscriber language detection, each subscriber receive all newsletters and communications in her/his language

 **Internationalization**